sovereigndaddy/blog/_posts/2022-07-12-non-kyc-bitcoin-methods.markdown

 ![Keep on - Joe Dirt](/img/keep-on-keepin-on.jpg)

 # P2P Exchanges
-All of these options below are peer to peer exchanges that I have personally bought bitcoin from.
-When using these applications you are trading/swapping directly with your peers, there is no centralized third party involved.
-Each offering their own advantages, I'd suggest doing a bit of research into each and then choose one.
+All of these options below are decentralized peer to peer exchanges that I have personally bought bitcoin from.
+In general, decentralized exchanges have many advantages such as, no single point of failure, no single point of control, and no single point of regulation.
+You're trading/swapping directly with your peers, there is no centralized third party involved.
+You don't need to create an account with the exchange and you don't need to transfer your money/assets to the exchange, so there's no risk of your data and/or funds being stolen by malicious entities.
 - [Bisq](https://bisq.network/)
   - Decentralized
   - Non-Custodial
   - Tor by default
   - No-KYC

   ***Note:*** *Bisq requires a security deposit in bitcoin.
-This helps deter malicious entities from attempting to defraud Bisq's users, but it also can be seen as a barrier because before you can buy bitcoin you first have to deposit bitcoin...*
+This helps deter malicious entities from attempting to defraud Bisq's users*
 - [RoboSats](http://robosats6tkf3eva7x2voqso3a5wcorsnw34jveyxfqi2fu7oyheasid.onion)
   - Decentralized
   - Non-Custodial